Mudflat Crab

 Mudflat Crab, Vancouver Island, BC, Photo By Forrest Logan

-Great blue herons and crows capture many an unwary crab and even the occasional raccoon will hunt for these delicious creatures as the tide recedes.
+Great blue herons and crows capture many an unwary crab, and even the occasional raccoon will hunt for these delicious creatures as the tide recedes.
 In rocky areas of Vancouver Island, you will find a close cousin of the mudflat crab called the purple shore crab.

 Because mudflat crabs are enclosed in a shell that does not grow, they must moult.
 This moulting takes place about seven times during the first year of life and at a decelerating rate thereafter.
 The average size of 4 cm across the back is reached at one year of age.